error-wtf/Segmented-Spacetime-Mass-Projection-Unified-Results/docs/theory/SegmentedSpacetimeBoundEnergyandtheStructuralOriginofthefine-structureconstant.md

 of space.
 Near massive gravitational sources, such as the environment around Sagittarius A*, the space becomes more finely segmented, reducing the accessible portion of the electron’s energy and thus decreasing the effective α.
-Using this approach, we derive the observed frequency shift purely from the structural limitations of the electron in segmented spacetime,
+Using this approach, we derive the observed frequency shift purely from the structural limitations of the electron in Segmented Spacetime,
 without requiring Doppler motion or relativistic time dilation.
 This reinterpretation suggests that α is not a fixed constant of nature, but a geometric projection of local segmentation.
 The model reproduces the observed frequency shift at Sagittarius A* with high precision and